lxdock/lxdock/docs/conf.rst

 ----------

 You should use the ``privileged`` option if you want to created privileged containers.
-Containers created by LXD-Nomad are unprivileged by default.
+Containers created by LXDock are unprivileged by default.
 Such containers are safe by design because the root user in the containers doesn't map to the host's root user: it maps to an unprivileged user *outside* the container.

-Here is an example on how to set up a privileged container in your Nomad file:
+Here is an example on how to set up a privileged container in your LXDock file:

 .. code-block:: yaml